EvandroLG/cache-zap/README.md

 #### size(): number

-Get the number of entries.
+Returns the number of valid (non-expired) entries in the cache.

 ## License